1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Apart from the main channel entitled General you can leave a channel at any time:

-- From the Web app kChat (online service) kchat.infomaniak.com), click on the appropriate Public channel in the left side menu.
+- From the kChat Web app (online service) kchat.infomaniak.com), click on the appropriate Public channel in the left side menu.

 - Then click on the chevron on the title of the channel at the top of the discussion.

-- Click on Exit Channel:
+- Click Exit Channel:

-If you leave a private channel you will no longer find it in the search but only via its URL if you have it or by being invited by a member of the channel.
+If you leave a private channel you will no longer find it in the search but only via its URL if you own it or by being invited by a member of the channel.

 If you leave a public channel, you leave it immediately but can join it when you wish simply by finding it with its name (2) in the search (1), including if it has been archived: